Ankit14gg/PocketGrandson/README.md

-Here’s a polished **README.md** template for your repository **PocketGrandson**.
-Feel free to adapt or expand it further as needed.

----

 # PocketGrandson

 A modern, lightweight web application built with TypeScript, JavaScript, HTML and Tailwind CSS — powered by Vite — designed for fast performance and seamless user experience.